vas-byte/MusicPlayer/README.md

 # MusicPlayer
 Apple Music App built in SwiftUI.
-Boasts simpler interface than Apple Music.
+Boasts a simpler interface than Apple Music.